-IFRS 9.
-Financial Instruments: Classification and Measurement, is effective for annual periods beginning on or after 1 January 2018.
-The amendments to IFRS 4 Insurance Contracts, issued in 2016, provide a temporary exemption from applying IFRS 9.
-The Company qualifies for, and has elected to apply, the temporary exemption available to companies whose predominant activity is to issue insurance contracts.
-The exemption lasts until accounting periods beginning on or after 1 January 2022, subject to the proposed deferral of IFRS 17 as noted below, and addresses the accounting consequences of applying IFRS 9 to insurers prior to the adoption of IFRS 17, Insurance Contracts.
+IFRS 9, Financial Instruments: Classification and Measurement, is effective for annual periods beginning on or after 1 January 2018.
+The amendments to IFRS 4, Insurance Contracts, issued in 2016, provide a temporary exemption from applying IFRS 9.
+The Company continues to qualify for, and has elected to apply, the temporary exemption available to companies whose predominant activity is to issue insurance contracts.
+The exemption lasts until the implementation date of IFRS 17, and addresses the accounting consequences of applying IFRS 9 to insurers prior to the adoption of IFRS 17.
 IFRS 9 introduces new classification and measurement requirements for financial instruments, an expected credit loss impairment model that replaces the IAS 39 incurred loss model and new hedge accounting requirements.
-Applying the new requirements of IFRS 9, the Company currently anticipates that all investments held by the Company will be classified as at FVTPL (mandatory) because they are managed on a fair value basis.
-As a result all investments currently disclosed in Note 9 as AFS will be reclassified as at FVTPL with changes in unrealised gains (losses) currently recorded within the statement of comprehensive loss to be reclassified and recorded within net investment income in profit or (loss).
-The reclassification from AFS to FVTPL (mandatory) will not result in a change in the carrying value of the investments disclosed in Note 9 of the consolidated financial statements.
-Further implications from the change in classification from AFS to FVTPL will be that balances within accumulated other comprehensive loss will be reclassified to retained earnings on the date of transition.
+Applying the new requirements of IFRS 9, the Company currently anticipates that all investments held by the Company will be classified as at FVTPL mandatory, because they are managed on a fair value basis.
+As a result, all investments currently disclosed in note 9 as AFS will be reclassified as at FVTPL mandatory with changes in unrealised gains (losses) currently recorded within other comprehensive income to be reclassified and recorded within net investment income in profit or loss.
+The reclassification from AFS to FVTPL mandatory will not result in a change in the carrying value of the investments disclosed in note 9 of the financial statements.
+The change in classification from AFS to FVTPL mandatory will result in balances within accumulated other comprehensive income being reclassified to retained earnings on the date of transition.